Hastings Point, New South Wales

-Hastings Point is a town located in north-eastern New South Wales, Australia, in the Tweed Shire.
-From 1947 to 1962 aerial photography revealed foredunes up to 16 metres high in the area that had reduced to six to nine metres high by 1977.
+Hastings Point is a town in north-eastern New South Wales, Australia, in the Tweed Shire.
+From 1947 to 1962 aerial photography revealed foredunes up to 16 metres high in the area, which had been reduced to 6 to 9 metres high by 1977.

+The Ngandowal and Minyungbal speaking people of the Bundjalung people are the traditional owners of the Tweed region, including Hasting Point, and the surrounding areas.